 Isanuma Park’s athletic playground equipment is a great fun place to burn off some energy for the kids (and some calories for me!).
 What the Japanese call “athletic playgrounds” is what we call “adventure playgrounds” in Ireland.
 Isanuma’s playground is geared for 6 to 12 year olds, but I think kids from 3 up are well able for the challenge.
 And its a great challenge for adults too.
 You often find adults working out on the equipment when there are few kids around.

-Other equipment they have that is not pictured include rock and other type of climbing walls, climbing nets, net tunnels, obstacle courses and other type of playground equipment.
+Some of the equipment is pictured below.
+Other equipment they have that is not pictured include rock and other type of climbing walls, climbing nets, net tunnels, obstacle courses amongst others.

 Oisezuka Park is a small park in Kawagoe, but very close to Tsurugashima.
 It has a lovely well groomed open lawn that is great for a picnic and / or playing ball, chasing or blowing bubbles. 🙂 Parts of the park are very picturesque and it is popular with local amateur photographers.
 There is a lake in the park with some gorgeous cherry blossoms around it.
 There are also some cherry blossom trees in the playground too, you can see one beginning to bloom in the photo below.
 It is beside a river, with a nice walkway.